Bennett Champ Clark: Military service

-Clark joined the United States Army in 1917, completed Citizens' Military Training Camp training at Fort Myer, Virginia, and was commissioned as a captain.
+Clark joined the United States Army in 1917, completed officer training at the First Officers' Training Camp held at Fort Myer, Virginia, and was commissioned as a captain.
 He was then elected lieutenant colonel and second in command of the 6th Missouri Infantry Regiment, a unit of the Missouri National Guard.
 This unit was subsequently called to federal service as the 140th Infantry Regiment, a unit of the 35th Division.
 After arriving in France, Clark served on the headquarters staffs of both the 35th and 88th Divisions.
-In 1919, Clark was promoted to colonel while serving in the post-war Army that occupied Germany.
+In March 1919, Clark was promoted to colonel while serving in the post-war Army that occupied Germany.
+Clark left active service in May 1919.
+He later rejoined the Missouri National Guard in 1921 as a major, serving on the staff of the adjutant general until 1928.

 He was an organizer of the first American Legion convention in Paris, and was elected as the organization's first national commander.
 After leaving the Army in 1919, Clark maintained a lifelong active interest in the 35th Division Veterans Association, the American Legion, and the Veterans of Foreign Wars.
 From 1919 to 1922, Clark served as president of the National Guard Association of the United States.